Sugar Wax Cannabis Concentrate. What Is It and How to Use It?

 Not to be confused with sugar wax used for removing hair.
 Although like all waxes they are similar in consistency, their purpose is completely different.

 Sugar Wax is a concentrate that is very similar to shatter.
 It is created using the same extraction method.
 It also has a wide range of colors from very light yellow to almost amber.
 But the consistency and texture will be very different from shatter.
 Sugar Wax is rich in flavor and a bit easier to handle than other extracts, as it is thicker.
 As the name suggests it will look like sugar, or more precisely wet sugar.

 How Is Sugar Wax Made?

-Sugar Wax is originally an accidental finding.
-With various factors effecting was, like time, condensation and others, wax may turn into sugar ax through crystallization.
+Sugar Wax happens to be an accidental finding.
+With various factors effecting wax, like time, condensation and others, it may turn into sugar wax through crystallization.
 Many people found this new form appealing and now manufacturers have perfected the process of intentionally producing wax with a sugary texture, often using strains that better retain water.

 The extraction is similar to that of other BHO’s but it also involves substantial agitation during the process, which results in a desirable product.

 Sugar Wax is consumed the same way most concentrates are - by heating it up and inhaling the vapor, which is called dabbing.

 You can purchase a sophisticated dab rig - a more complicated bong, in layman’s terms.